 In addition, existing policy allows CAFP to support cross-cultural training for family practice residents and CAFP supports eliminating the use of race as a proxy for biology and genetics, and developing policies to ensure this is communicated in CAFP education.
 (BoD 7/20)

-This fall, our board of directors will create our strategic plan for the next three years, and we will center equity work in this document.
+In November 2021, our board of directors created our current three-year strategic plan and centered equity work in this document.
+In March of 2023, the Board voted to create an enduring Justice, Equity, Diversity and Inclusion Committee, to continue this important work.
 I know many of you are also working on your own DEI initiatives in your organizations.
 I look forward to hearing about your work, and learning and growing together with you.

 AAFP Health Equity: Leading the Change